SunnyM00n/Game-Boy-Cartridges/MBC1 (Type A, SRAM)/README.md

 ## Board Fitment

-The shape of this board was originally meant to mimic original Game Boy circuit boards as closely as possible (v1.3 and earlier).
+The shape of this board was originally meant to mimic original Game Boy circuit boards as closely as possible.
 Unfortunately, when placed in some aftermarket Game Boy cartridge shells (like those from Cloud Game Store), the circuit board has a lot of freedom to rotate around the main screw hole in the bottom-middle of the cartridge.
 This can cause misalignment when you put it in a Game Boy, which can cause a game to either not load properly (garbled Game Boy logo) or shut off the Game Boy because of a short circuit.
 This isn't *dangerous* or anything, just annoying.

-In order to make the boards fit nicer in any kind of shell, for v1.4 I added extended tabs of circuit board material to the edges of the cartridges to keep it from rotating too much in shells, which was suggested to me by <a href="https://github.com/orangeglo">orangeglo</a>!
+In order to make the boards fit nicer in any kind of shell, I added extended tabs of circuit board material to the edges of the cartridges to keep it from rotating too much in shells, which was suggested to me by <a href="https://github.com/orangeglo">orangeglo</a>!
 (Thanks!)

 If you're having trouble fitting the circuit board into a shell, because the tabs interfere with the cart edges, you can safely sand or trim them down as there is no copper within the tabs themselves.
 The only shell that appears to require any kind of trimming are Kitsch-Bent shells.